onedata/onedata-documentation/doc/administering_onedata/storage_import.md

 #### Last scan summary
-Below the configuration tab, there is information about current or last finished scan: its status, start & stop times and the number all of processed files (`Processed files`) as well as the number of files detected on storage (`Total storage files`).
+Below the configuration tab, there is information about current or last finished scan: its status, start & stop times and the number all of processed files (`Processed files`) as well as the total number of files residing on the storage during the scan (`Total storage files`).
-`Processed files` is a sum of created, modified, unmodified, deleted and failed files counters which are presented in the right column of the tab. `Failed files` is the number of files for which processing has failed.
+`Processed files` is a sum of `Created files`, `Modified files`, `Unmodified files`, `Deleted files` and `Failed files` counters, which are presented in the right column of the tab. `Failed files` is the number of files for which processing has failed.
-`Total storage files` is a sum of created, modified and unmodified files counters.
+`Total storage files` is a sum of `Created files`, `Modified files` and `Unmodified files` counters.
+File counters include both directories and regular files.
 If the `Continuous scan` is enabled, it also displays the estimated time of the next scan.

 ![](../../doc/img/admin/auto_storage_import_info.png)